Baker announces easing of capacity restrictions for businesses amid improving COVID-19 data

 Indoor gatherings and events will still be limited to 10 people and outdoor gatherings and events will remain capped at 25 people.

-“We know that these restrictions have been and continue to be enormously difficult…But we’re making progress in this battle against COVID and everyone’s hard work and preparation is making it possible for us to continue to step back to what we might call a new normal.”
+“We know that these restrictions have been and continue to be enormously difficult…But we’re making progress in this battle against COVID and everyone’s hard work and preparation is making it possible for us to continue to step back to what we might call a new normal,” Baker said.

+Mayor Joseph Curtatone says Somerville will stay at a 25 percent capacity limit, adding that Baker’s decision to ease restrictions when the vaccine rollout has been rocky and new virus variants are spreading has left him bewildered.

+“I think it really makes no sense we would loosen restrictions and elevate the risk against the advice of experts,” he said.

 Baker urged all eligible residents to get vaccinated as soon as possible at one of the state’s 125 vaccinations sites.
 He added that 165 sites, including mass sites, should be up and running be the middle of February.